wtam/AzureFunctionJavaSQLQuery-Intellij/README.md

 # Add the code
 - Paste the Fuction.java code in this repository to your Java Funtion project's Function.java
-- update the Azure SQL: server, db, user and password
+- update the Azure SQL: server, db in java code but add the db_user and db_password env var in the local.settings.json
 - add below SQL JDBC driver dependency to pom.xml

            <dependency>